guilhermetabordaribas/ADAR_Regulates_APOL1_via_A2I_RNA_Editing/README.md

-# ADAR_Regulates_APOL1_via_A2I_RNA_Editing
-CODES: ADAR Regulates APOL1 via A-to-I RNA Editing by Inhibition of MDA5 Activation in a Paradoxical Biological Circuit
+# CODES: ADAR Regulates APOL1 via A-to-I RNA Editing by Inhibition of MDA5 Activation in a Paradoxical Biological Circuit
+## Author: Riella et al.

+Here o you will find all codes used to pre-process, process and analysis the data for the paper.

+The analysis was majority performed in Python and R. To acess the code click here [here](https://github.com/guilhermetabordaribas/ADAR_Regulates_APOL1_via_A2I_RNA_Editing/blob/main/codes_for_analytics.ipynb)